-The Strzelecki Track was identified in the 2015 Australian Infrastructure Audit as a key freight route.
+The Strzelecki Track was identified in the 2019 Australian Infrastructure Audit as a key freight route.
 It is the only viable land route between Adelaide and the Cooper Basin, and will be increasingly important to service the expanding oil and gas industry in the Cooper and Eromanga Basins, and the pastoral industry in the north-east of South Australia.
+The Audit also recognises that it is an important route for providing access for communities and tourism.

 The Strzelecki Track is unsealed and suffers from potholes, corrugation and a lack of drainage.
 It is not sufficiently wide for triple road trains.